 First, it’s good to know that common international shipping options for mail and parcels are usually described as Express/Priority and Saver.
 Saver is cheaper but takes longer, although this isn’t a problem in most situations.

 Moreover, in the comparison chart below in each country, we use priority options to show what are arguably the highest costs for international shipment from Costa Rica.

 The comparison was done using a 1-pound item in a padded envelope, which is the smallest most companies offer.

-Depending on what you’re shipping and which company you use, you can fast-track your parcel by shipping it to Miami.
+Depending on what you’re shipping and which company you use, you can fast-track your parcel by shipping it to the United States.

 Correos de Costa Rica has virtual postal addresses in the state, and it can provide next-day delivery to them.
 Providing you can arrange collection or further delivery, it might be a quicker option.

 Aside from that, the only thing worth knowing is what’s banned by U.S. Customs and Border Protection such as weapons, wildlifes, animal parts, and fresh fruits.